Wigan Warriors: 1996–present: Summer era rugby

 The 2024 season proved even more successful for the Wigan club and on 24 February 2024, the Warriors defeated Australian premiers Penrith Panthers in the World Club Challenge to claim a record-extending fifth title.
 Following victories over Sheffield Eagles, Castleford Tigers and Hull Kingston Rovers, the Warriors reached the Challenge Cup Final where they defeated Warrington Wolves 18–8 at Wembley to take their cup tally to 21.
 Final success meant that Wigan held all four major trophies simultaneously – the first time this had occurred since 2007.
 Later in 2024, Wigan retained the League Leaders Shield, topping the table in back-to-back seasons for the first time in the summer era.
 Following a 38–0 semi-final victory against Leigh Leopards, Wigan reached the Grand Final where they defeated Hull Kingston Rovers 9–2 in a low-scoring affair.
 Wigan's Bevan French scored the only try of the game and was awarded the inaugural Rob Burrow Award as player of the match – this was following the renaming of the award from the Harry Sunderland Trophy.

-Victory marked the Warriors winning back-to-back Grand Finals for the first time, whilst also completing a ‘Quadruple’ or 'Grand Slam', claiming the World Club Challenge, the League Leaders Shield, the Challenge Cup, and the Super League Grand Final in a calendar year – the first time such a feat had been achieved in the summer era and Wigan’s first Quadruple since 1994.
+Victory marked the Warriors winning back-to-back Grand Finals for the first time, whilst also completing a ‘Quadruple’ or 'Grand Slam', claiming the World Club Challenge, the League Leaders Shield, the Challenge Cup, and the Super League Grand Final in a calendar year – the first time such a feat had been achieved in the summer era and Wigan's first Quadruple since 1994.

 The win secured Wigan's qualification for the 2025 World Club Challenge against NRL premiers Penrith Panthers in a rematch of the 2024 fixture.
-However, owing to each side's pre-arranged fixture commitments, speculation remains over the status of the fixture.
+However, owing to each side's pre-arranged fixture commitments, it proved difficult to find a date for the fixture.

 In an October Instagram post, Panthers halfback Nathan Cleary expressed a desire for the fixture to take place at the NRL's Magic Round.
 Warriors CEO Kris Radlinski also stated that he would seek to play the fixture "at any costs", but the release of the 2025 Super League fixtures in November 2024 indicated that the fixture would not be taking place.

 Wigan started the 2025 Super League season with a 0–1 defeat in golden point extra time to Leigh Leopards, but recovered to defeat Warrington Wolves in a stellar performance at Allegiant Stadium, Las Vegas.
 The Warriors' defence of the Challenge Cup was ended by a shock 22–26 defeat at home to Hull FC.

-Wigan would eventually reach the 2025 Super League grand final as they searched for a third consecutive championship but were defeated 24–6 by Hull Kingston Rovers.
+Wigan would eventually reach the 2025 Super League Grand Final as they searched for a third consecutive championship but were defeated 24–6 by Hull Kingston Rovers.